django-cms/djangocms-frontend/docs/source/tutorial/template_components.rst

 * **Limits of the template language**: The Django template language is powerful, but it has some limitations.
   Classes are instantiated by default, for example.
 This is ok for ``widget=forms.Textarea``, but potentially not for more complex cases.

+For more powerful customization options, consider building a :ref:`custom Frontend Component <custom_components>` or a :ref:`custom Plugin<how-to-add-frontend-plugins>`

 Examples
 ========